 - You need to bid for jobs to build your profile as a starter

 Upwork is another freelance platform to earn dollars in Nigeria.

-From content writing and digital marketing to web development and software engineering, Upwork accommodates all.
+From content writing and digital marketing to web development and software engineering, Upwork

 Users will usually post a task for which freelancers can apply.
 Alternatively, if your catalogue of options includes prepackaged services, users can simply purchase them directly.